-For the purpose of the DITA project,theDigitalTransformationScoreboard2018hasbeenanalysedandreviewedbyprojectpartnerstohaveanoverallappreciationofthe digital readiness of each partner country.
-Additionally, this analysis has been used to identify some strategic
+For the purpose of the DITA project, the Digital Transformation Scoreboard 2018 has been analysed and reviewed by project partners to have an overall appreciation of the digital readiness of each partner country.
+Additionally, this analysis has been used to identify some strategic Key Messages that will be considered during the development process of the DITA ATLAS (IO3).

-2 Digital Transformation Scoreboard 2018: EU business go digital: Opportunities, outcomes and uptake, Publication Office of the European Union, 2018.
+&lt;sup>2 Digital Transformation Scoreboard 2018: EU business go digital: Opportunities, outcomes and uptake, Publication Office of the European Union, 2018.